-- The employer or insurer believes you deliberately caused the injury to collect workers’ comp benefits.
+- The employer or insurer believes you deliberately caused the injury to collect workers’ compensation benefits.

 - The injury occurred due to horseplay, or the worker was intoxicated at the time of the injury.

-If the workers’ comp provider denies the claim, they must inform the worker and provide information about how the employer can appeal that decision.
+If the workers’ compensation provider denies the claim, they must inform the worker and provide information about how the employer can appeal that decision.

 How Long Do Workers’ Compensation Benefits Last?